otsun-uib/OTSunWebAppSuppMat/README.md

 # Supplementary Material for manuscript XXX

-- `flat_mirror`: Folder with the files related to the experiment XXXX
+- `1.flat_mirror`: Folder with the files related to the experiment XXXX
 	- `create_flat_mirror.py`: Script used to generate the flat mirror in FreeCAD for the specular deviation scattering analysis (Fig. 7 of the paper).
 	- `flat_mirror.FCStd`: FreeCAD file defining the geometry of the of the falt mirror for the specular deviation scattering analysis.
 	- `materials_flat_mirror_3mrad.zip`: Zip file containing otsun materials for the flat mirror, case study of sigma_s = 3 mrad for specular deviation scattering.